galbar07/The-Maze-of-Waze/README.md

 # Gui
 ```
-The Gui part let the user draw the graph and run complicated algorithams on it.
+The Gui part lets the user draw the graph and run complicated algorithams on it.
 Example:
 ```